 For many dogs, the house-training process often takes anywhere from several weeks up to 6 months.
-Although this may take longer for some dogs, or those who have already learned bad habits and need to be re-trained.
+Although this may take longer for some dogs who are a little older and who have not been fully trained from a young age.

 Piddle Patch is a great tool for house training your dog because there will be consistency between their indoor and outdoor environments and they will make the connection that grass is the right environment to go to the toilet.